pat/bb8/README.markdown

 The next step is to set up an environment:

-    $ bb8 staging init my-servers-staging
+    $ bb8 environment staging my-servers-staging

-The order of arguments is as follows: the name of the environment, the `init` command, and the name of a bundle of Voltos settings.
+The arguments are the name of the environment (in this case, `staging`), and the name of a bundle of Voltos settings.
 BB-8 will create the latter for you, if you've not already done so.

 From this point on, you'll want to issue Terraform commands through BB-8 and a specified environment: